Here's why some people fill their bathtub before a hurricane.

 A storm could impact the clean water supply in your area.
 This happened earlier this year after severe winter storms in Texas, when "nearly half the state" was impacted, "facing disruptions to its water supply, ranging from having no running water at all to being forced to boil water before consuming it" according to the Texas Tribune.

 According to Stefanie Arcangelo, a spokesperson for the American Red Cross, "You don’t know what is necessarily going to happen due to the storm’s impact...The storm could impact the public water system."
 Because of the unpredictable nature of storms, it can be hard to know exactly what essential services in your area might be impacted.
-Stocking up on water is an easy and fairly low-cost way to plan ahead and help yourself stay safe and comfortable at home if you end up having to shelter in place.
+Stocking up on food and water is an easy and fairly low-cost way to plan ahead and help yourself stay safe and comfortable at home if you end up having to shelter in place.

 The American Red Cross recommends having at least 1 gallon of water per person per day.
 You can buy bottled water or fill water bottles and food-safe containers before the storm.
 As an extra tip, you can freeze water bottles and use them to keep perishables cold in a cooler, to avoid having to open your fridge if the power is out, which can make food spoil faster.